syncfusion-content/javascript-docs/js/api/ejKanban.md

 ### cardSettings.colorMapping `object`
 {:#members:cardsettings-colormapping}

-To customize the card bordercolor based on assinged task.
+To customize the card border color based on assigned task.
 Colors and corresponding values defined  here will be mapped with colorField mapped data source column.

 #### Default Value